Fire Protection Administration

 Graduates of the Fire, Arson and Explosion Investigation will be able to:

-- Working alone and as a team member, document, analyze and evaluate artifact, patterns and observations from fire and explosion scenes to determine the sequence of events.
+- Working alone and as a team member, document, analyze and evaluate artifact, patterns and observations from fire and explosion scenes to determine the

-- Document, analyze, evaluate and integrate information gleaned from investigation sources, including interviews and records, to determine responsibility for fire and explosion cause.
-They will effectively communicate their observations, evaluation methodologies, and findings both orally and in writing.
+sequence of events. - Document, analyze, evaluate and integrate information gleaned from investigation sources, including interviews and records, to determine responsibility for fire

-- Evaluate and analyze circumstances that lead to fires and explosions with the intent to prevent future occurrences with similar conditions.
+and explosion cause.
+They will effectively communicate their observations, evaluation methodologies, and findings both orally and in writing. - Evaluate and analyze circumstances that lead to fires and explosions with the intent to prevent future occurrences with similar conditions.

 - Integrate laws, statutes, codes and standards into investigative methodology.

-- Evaluate applicable investigative methodologies including, application of law, artifact interpretation, and scene documentation in preparing investigations for presentation in courts of law.
+- Evaluate applicable investigative methodologies including, application of law, artifact interpretation, and scene documentation in preparing investigations for

 General Student Outcomes